SPX Monitoring Purposes: Long SPX 6/28/21 at 4290.61.

 Monitoring Purposes GOLD: Long GDX on 10/9/20 at 40.78.

-Today, the two-day TRIN closed yesterday at 3.20, a bullish sign.
-Two-day TRIN that add up to over 3.00 have been a buy signal for the market, but can be early by two days.
-Support now lies near the previous high of the 425 range.
-The pattern that appears to be forming is a head-and-shoulder bottom where the double head came at the mid-May lows.
+Today, the two-day TRIN closed at 3.09.
+Two-day TRIN that add up to over 3.00 have been a buy signal for the market.
+Support now lies near the previous high, which is about 1% lower.
+The pattern that appears to be forming is a head-and-shoulders bottom where the double head came at the mid-May lows.
 This potential head-and-shoulders bottom has a measured target near 4425 on the SPX.
-We also noticed that the pullback to the June 18 was only a 38.2% retracement of the previous rally, showing the market is in a strong position.
-Friday marked seven days up in a row and suggests the market will be higher within five days 94% of the time.
-Could see short term minor pull back, but higher highs are coming.
+Also noticed that the pullback to the June 18 was only a 38.2% retracement of the previous rally, showing the market is in a strong position.